afishbeck/HPCC-Platform/helm/examples/certmanager/README.md

 ## Jetstack cert-manager support:

-The following wil use cert-manager to automatically provision and manage TLS certificates for the HPCC.
+The following will use cert-manager to automatically provision and manage TLS certificates for the HPCC.

 The following steps can be used to set up cert-manager in a kubernetes cluster.